 Review recommendations from Application Review Committees to ensure compliance with regulations and consistency with available funding, and make recommendations to the full Commission regarding such matters.

 Hear and render judgment on formal appeals (as outlined in the Citizen Participation Plan) of any decisions made by the staff or Commission in regard to its programs or policies.
 The decision of the Executive Committee shall be final.

 Assist in the development of plans for informational and/or educational presentations to the full Commission.

 Coordinate and share information in order to maintain a working relationship with the Affordable Housing Commission.

-Meetings are held as needed, on the 2nd Wednesday of the month at 2:30 PM on the 10th floor of the County Administration Building in Waukegan.
+Meetings are held as needed, on the 2nd Wednesday of the month at 2:30 PM on the 10th floor of the County Administration Building in Waukegan, with occasional meetings at the Central Permit Facility in Libertyville (please see schedule).
 Two other meetings are held at the end of the calendar year to hear appeals and to review the work of the Application Review Committees (see below).

 Application Review Committees (ARC)

 There are four Application Review Committees - 1) Public Infrastructure ARC; 2) Housing ARC; 3) Public Services ARC; and 4) Homeless Assistance ARC.
 The ARC membership is as follows: